kevinjhappy/test-back-kata-refacto/refacto.md

 I adapt then TemplateData with the function check and replaceAttribute and simplified all object and if else into the computeText

-To apply object Calistenics I still have one if else to remove
+To apply object calisthenics I still have one if else to remove

 To final commit I applied OC into computeText, and respect then one indentation per methods